 Specific guidance is available for each individual section of the report you are completing.
-A full justification for your assessment of the proposal should be provided.
-The prompts are given as a reminder of those issues that are likely to be most significant in determining the overall merit of a proposal.
+A full justification for your assessment of the application should be provided.
+The prompts are given as a reminder of those issues that are likely to be most significant in determining the overall merit of an application.
 Please provide as full a response as you believe you are qualified to.
 You should note that your review will be sent back, unattributed, to the investigator, who will then be allowed the opportunity to comment on any factual errors and answer any specific queries you have raised.

 There is no set way for answering questions on the form.
-However, prioritisation meetings generally find reviews most useful where they explicitly identify the main strengths and weaknesses in the proposal, while also giving a clear view on which should be accorded the greater significance and why.
-It is also a helpful technique to raise issues or concerns with the proposal in the form of explicit questions for the applicants.
+However, prioritisation meetings generally find reviews most useful where they explicitly identify the main strengths and weaknesses in the application, while also giving a clear view on which should be accorded the greater significance and why.
+It is also a helpful technique to raise issues or concerns with the application in the form of explicit questions for the applicants.
 This makes it easier for the panel to assess how complete and convincing the applicants responses are.

 It is important that EPSRC funds are used ethically and responsibly but this is mainly assured by requiring that universities have in place and operate appropriate ethical approval processes.
 Ethical considerations should not therefore normally be an assessment criterion and you should not take these into account when making your assessment.

 If the application is in a subject or area that causes you serious personal concern, to the extent that you feel you cannot provide an objective review, then you should decline to review the application giving the reason as other, and stating “ethical issues” in the comment box.
 If you have a concern that the application raises ethical issues that have not been clearly identified or addressed, then you should raise this directly with EPSRC who will need to make a policy decision on how the application should be treated.